Greiye/Artheria/The Caernes March/The Caerne's March Novel Act 0.md

 Yarl looks at the hanging body and then to you, a sense of resolve in his eyes.

 "We’re mercenaries.
-For every good recruit, there’s eleven bad ones.
+For every good recruit, there’s eleven bad ones to complete the dozen.
 These lot needed only a silver piece and a tankard to be swayed."

 "You did well—better than good."